IEC Recognized Organization (RO) Canada Programs

 • Hold a valid passport from any of the IEC countries.*

-• Complete an individual consultation with our team to make sure we can help.
+• Complete an individual consultation with our team to ensure we can support you and confirm your acceptance into the program.

 We offer limited spots for First Participation and Repeat Participation applicants under International Experience Canada.